MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-management.md

 ## Modify the log collector FTP configuration

-Use these steps to modify the configuration for your Cloud App Security Cloud Discovery Docker.
+Use these steps to modify the configuration for your Defender for Cloud Apps Cloud Discovery Docker.

 ### Docker deployment

-You might need to modify the configuration for the Cloud App Security Cloud Discovery Docker.
+You might need to modify the configuration for the Defender for Cloud Apps Cloud Discovery Docker.

 #### Changing the FTP password